Russia expels European diplomats over Navalny protests | DW | 05.02.2021

-Russia's foreign minstry says it has expelled three EU diplomats for taking part in 'unauthorized rallies' in support of Alexei Navalny.
-Moscow says the trio includes a diplomat from Germany.
+Russia's foreign minstry says it has expelled three EU diplomats for taking part in "unauthorized rallies" in support of Alexei Navalny.
+German Chancellor Angela Merkel has condemned the move.

 Russia expelled three European diplomats on Friday, accusing them of taking part in "unauthorized" rallies supportingjailed Kremlin critic Alexi Navalny.